tpulatha/sdl_ios_guides/docs/Getting Started/Integration Basics/index.md

 ##### Lock screen
 A lock screen is used to prevent the user from interacting with the app on the smartphone while they are driving.
 When the vehicle starts moving, the lock screen is activated.
 Similarly, when the vehicle stops moving, the lock screen is removed.
 You must implement the lock screen in your app for safety reasons.
 Any application without a lock screen will not get approval for release to the public.
-The SDL SDK takes care of the lock screen implementation for you, and even includes a default lock screen.
-You can choose between implementing your own lock screen or to using the default lock screen.
+The SDL SDK takes care of the lock screen implementation for you, and even includes the resources for a default lock screen.
+If you do not want to use the default lock screen, you can implement your own custom lock screen.

 ###### Use the default lock screen
 ```swift